Earthing & Grounding: Legit or Hype? (How to & When Not To)

 How to Get Healthy While You Sleep

-This thermographic image was taken of a woman who complained of stiffness and chronic pain.
-The first picture was taken before earthing, and the second, after just 30 minutes of earthing.
+This thermographic image is of a woman who complained of stiffness and chronic pain.
+The first picture was taken before earthing, and the second after just 30 minutes of earthing.
+You can see how much less red and orange (inflammation) there is on the second image.

-The possibility of grounding or earthing resolving inflammation is exciting, as many chronic diseases cause and stem from inflammation in the body.
+The possibility of grounding or earthing resolving inflammation is exciting.
+So many chronic diseases cause and stem from chronic inflammation in the body.

 My Experience with Earthing

-Have you ever noticed that you sleep better on a beach vacation after walking in the sand or being in the ocean?
-One theory for that: the sand and ocean water are both naturally conductive materials and both help ground the body and remove excess positive electrons.
+Have you ever noticed you sleep better on a beach vacation after spending time on the sand or in the ocean?
+One theory is that the sand and ocean water are both naturally conductive materials.
+So, both help ground the body and remove excess positive electrons.

 My Grounding Results

-To my surprise, I noticed the first night I used the earthing mat that I fell asleep much easier and had no trouble falling back asleep after waking up to nurse the baby.
-Of course, one night of results could have easily been placebo.
+To my surprise, the first night I used the earthing mat, I fell asleep much more easily.
+I also had no trouble falling back asleep after waking up to nurse the baby.
+Of course, one night of results could have easily been a placebo effect.

-After sleeping great for about a month, one night I was tossing and turning and couldn’t fall asleep for a couple of hours.
-The next morning, I realized that the earthing sheet had disconnected!
+After sleeping great for about a month, I was tossing and turning one night and couldn’t fall asleep for hours.
+The following morning, I realized the earthing sheet had disconnected from the wall!

-Blood tests confirmed that my cortisol levels also improved over a period of six months while using an earthing sheet and making an effort to spend time outside barefoot.
+Blood tests confirmed my cortisol levels also improved over the six months I used an earthing sheet and spent time outside barefoot.
+Just being outside in nature is also a stress reducer!

-From what I’ve read, reactions to earthing/grounding can vary drastically.
-Some people will notice a difference immediately while others take a few days or weeks.
-Others won’t feel any changes but measures of cortisol levels will show improvement.
-In general, it seems that the more inflammation one has, the more of a difference may be noticed from grounding.
+Reactions to earthing/grounding can vary drastically.
+Some people notice a difference immediately, while others take a few days or weeks.
+Others won’t feel any changes, but cortisol levels will show improvement.
+In general, the more inflammation one has, the more difference grounding could make.

-Many on the Tour de France, supposedly including Lance Armstrong used an earthing recovery bag to speed recovery and increase sleep quality while on this endurance race.
-Various Olympic swimmers, runners, and triathletes have reported using Earthing and various professional athletes have used Earthing methods as well.
+Many on the Tour de France supposedly used an earthing recovery bag to speed recovery and increase sleep quality during this endurance race.
+Various Olympic swimmers, runners, and triathletes have reported using Earthing, and other professional athletes have also used Earthing methods.

 How to Try Grounding/Earthing

-To work, the skin must be in direct contact with rock, dirt or water.
-The beach/ocean is possibly the best place as not only are sand and salt water extremely conductive, but salt water is also very high in magnesium.
-Perhaps this is why many people seem to sleep better on vacation at the beach!
+For earthing to work, the skin must be in direct contact with rock, dirt, or water.
+The beach/ocean is possibly the best place as not only are sand and salt water extremely conductive, but salt water is also high in magnesium.
+This may be why many people sleep better while vacationing at the beach!

 Earthing Indoors

 Those who can’t or don’t want to spend time outdoors can accomplish some of the same results indoors.
-There are various products to make indoor grounding easy:
+There are various grounding products to make it easy to connect to the earth inside.

-• An earthing mat can be used under your arms or feet while on a computer to reduce the amount of EMFs you are exposed to.
-It is also easy to bring when traveling.
+• An earthing mat can be used under your arms or feet while on a computer to reduce the amount of EMFs you’re exposed to.
+It’s also easy to bring when traveling.

-• A half size earthing sheet can be used on any bed size.
+• A half-sized earthing sheet works on any bed size.

-Personally, I try to use an earthing mat while on my computer (it is under my desk) and an earthing sheet on our bed.
-I’ve definitely noticed positive changes since beginning this routine.
+I use an earthing mat on my computer (it’s under my desk) and an earthing sheet on my bed.
+Since beginning this routine, I’ve definitely noticed positive changes.

-I recently talked to EMF expert Dr. Libby Darnell of.
-Revived Living about EMFs and grounding.
-You can listen to her interview on the podcast here, but she explained one serious caution about earthing that many people don’t consider: ground current.
+Several years ago, I interviewed EMF expert Dr. Libby Darnell of Revived Living on the topic of EMFs and grounding.
+She explained one serious caution about earthing that many people don’t consider: ground current.

-Basically she explained that if there is a strong ground current it is actually possible that attempting to ground or earth oneself could be problematic and create more problems.
-In theory, this is most problematic in really large cities and over wires run in the ground.
-Her podcast episode will talk about how to test for this in your area.
+If there’s a strong ground current it’s possible that attempting to ground oneself could create more health issues.
+In theory, this is most problematic in large cities where overwires run in the ground.
+Her podcast episode talks about how to test for this in your area.

 Earthing: Bottom Line

-Like I said, this is a controversial topic with a lot of additional research still needed.
-That said, in most cases (when there isn’t a strong ground current), it is free to go outside and spend some time barefoot.
-Spending time barefoot has many benefits, so there isn’t really a downside.
+This is a controversial topic and more research is needed.
+That said, in most cases (when there isn’t a strong ground current), it’s ideal to spend time barefoot outside or use a grounding sheet.
+Going barefoot has many benefits, and there aren’t side effects or downsides.

 This article was medically reviewed by Dr. Ann Shippy, who is Board Certified in Internal Medicine and a certified Functional Medicine physician with a thriving practice in Austin, Texas.
 As always, this is not personal medical advice and we recommend that you talk with your doctor.